First and foremost, like I’ve done before on several posts, here’s a disclaimer: I am not a child expert nor am I a travel expert. LOL.

 Don’t forget to pack along your child’s favourite finger food and tid-bits.
 They’ll come in handy whether on-the-go or in the hotel room.
 I find it easier storing them in a ziploc rather than a container, which will take up less space.

 For a final piece of reassurance, give your child’s paediatrician a call or a visit before you embark on the long-awaited holiday.
 Even if your child is healthy inside out, it would be a good idea to get medical advice (if any) before you embark on a holiday, especially overseas.
 Inform your child’s physician of the place you’re heading to and he/she might have some useful tips/recommendations.

 The last thing a parent wants to see is a sick child.
 During our last holiday, my daughter fell ill on the last day.
 Thank goodness it wasn’t the day we were to fly back home, as our flight was the next morning.
-My husband and I sacrificed the whole day to stay put in the hotel to let her recover and recuperate.
+We sacrificed the whole day to stay put in the hotel to let her recover and recuperate.
 I was lucky that my sister was travelling with us, who is a medical doctor by profession.
 She diagnosed my daughter to be having a viral infection, which was the same diagnosis given by the paediatrician upon returning home.

 Her body temperature spiked after breakfast.
 We checked her temperature with the thermometer I had brought along, which indicated she had a mild grade fever.
 She was also developing red spots and rashes on certain portions of her body, which kind of looked like an allergic reaction.
 My sister told me that when small children fall ill, their body reacts like this.
 Different than the looks of chicken pox, measles, dengue or even hand foot mouth disease — thank God!
 The thoughts that were going through my mind, urghhhh!